skatkov/miniflux-email-client/README.md

 # Miniflux Email Client

-Miniflux Client to send feed updates over email.
+A Miniflux Client that sends feed updates via email.

-It's perfect "no-cost" solution based on github/smtp for people who always forget to check RSS readers for updates, but never miss emails.
+This is a perfect "no-cost" solution based on GitHub and SMTP for people who often forget to check RSS readers for updates but never miss emails.

-Just Fork it! (c)
+Just Fork it! ©

 ## Background

-There are plenty of "RSS-over-email" services out there - mailbrew, briefcake or tacodigest as example.
-This project aims to rebuild essential features of those services, but using git + CI + SMTP.
-In most cases, these things could be used free of charge and available with open source github/gitlab repo.
+While there are numerous "RSS-over-email" services available, such as Mailbrew, Briefcake, or Tacodigest, this project aims to recreate essential features of those services using Git, CI, and SMTP.
+In most cases, these tools can be used free of charge and are available with open-source GitHub/GitLab repositories.

 ## Prerequisites

-- Github repo + CI support
+- GitHub repository with CI support
 - A Miniflux instance with an account
-- SMTP account (I use gmail, but make sure it's not you're main gmail account if you do)
+- SMTP account (Gmail is recommended, but ensure it's not your main Gmail account if you choose to use it)

 ## Setup

-1. Fork this repo
+1. Fork this repository
-2. Retrieve miniflux API token
+2. Retrieve your Miniflux API token
-3. Configure gmail smtp based on a [following guide](https://community.cloudflare.com/t/solved-how-to-use-gmail-smtp-to-send-from-an-email-address-which-uses-cloudflare-email-routing/382769/2)
+3. Configure Gmail SMTP by following this [guide](https://community.cloudflare.com/t/solved-how-to-use-gmail-smtp-to-send-from-an-email-address-which-uses-cloudflare-email-routing/382769/2)
-4. Modify `.github/workflows/runner.yml` file
+4. Modify the `.github/workflows/runner.yml` file
-5. Add github/action secrets (SMTP_SERVER, SMTP_USERNAME and SMTP_PASSWORD are required)
+5. Add GitHub Action secrets (SMTP_SERVER, SMTP_USERNAME, and SMTP_PASSWORD are required)

-## Github Action
+## GitHub Action

-Every 3 months github will ask if you want to keep running daily actions.
-Click "yes", if you want to continue receiving updates.
+Every 3 months, GitHub will ask if you want to continue running daily actions.
+Click "Yes" if you wish to keep receiving updates.

 ## Email

-Email template is powered by [Acorn framework](http://docs.thememountain.com/acorn/).
+The email template is powered by the [Acorn framework](http://docs.thememountain.com/acorn/).